-© 2020 International Bank for Reconstruction and Development / The World Bank
+© 2020 International Bank for Reconstruction and Development / The Global Financing Facility

-1818 H Street NW, Washington DC 20433
+1818 H Street NW.
+Washington DC 20433

-Telephone: 202-473-1000; Internet: www.worldbank.org
+Telephone: 202-473-1000

+Website: www.globalfinancingfacility.org

-This work is a product of the staff of The World Bank.
-The findings, interpretations, and conclusions expressed in this work do not necessarily reflect the views of The World Bank and its Board of Executive Directors.
-The World Bank does not guarantee the accuracy or completeness of information in this document, and cannot be held responsible for any errors, omissions or losses, which emerge from its use.
+This work is a product of the Global Financing Facility Secretariat at The World Bank with external contributions.
+The findings, interpretations, and conclusions expressed in this work do not necessarily reflect the views of The World Bank, its Board of Executive Directors, the governments they represent, or the Global Financing Facility's Investor's Group.

+The World Bank does not guarantee the accuracy of the data included in this work.
 The boundaries, colors, denominations and other information as shown on any map in this work do not imply any judgment on the part of The World Bank concerning the legal status of any territory or the endorsement or acceptance of such boundaries.